Notes on the XXI Olympiad – Rio de Janeiro 2016 (Rio and Me addendum one)

 in a total of 27 venues nine of which were newly constructed with seven of those intended to be temporary.

-Raw sewage plus hide and go Zika
+Raw sewage plus hide and go Zika.

 One of Rio’s challenges leading up to the games was dealing with its waste disposal systems or, more accurately, its lack of such facilities and systems.
-Prior to its Olympic bid, Rio treated less than 20 percent of its sewage much of which flowed into Guanabara Bay the venue scheduled to hold the sailing and windsurfing competitions.
+Prior to its Olympic bid, Rio treated less than 20 percent of its sewage – much of which flowed into Guanabara Bay – the venue scheduled to hold the sailing and windsurfing competitions.
 This type of scene was typical.

-(From PRI.org no credit given)
+[Photo from PRI.org no credit given.]

 While the city set an ambitious goal of cleaning 80 percent of its sewage by the opening of the Games, it reached a more modest 60 to 65 percent.